Updated March 2025

 Summary and recommendations

 In one sentence, this lens is the fantastic Voigtlander 21mm f/4 modified so that it works well on digital, for a somewhat higher price.
 It has the same tiny size, but actually delivers clean, sharp images on digital, which the 21mm f/4 did not do for me.
-I love that I can use the lens uncoded and it just works.
-It is the ideal wide-angle M mount lens for travel.
+The size and weight of this lens makes it the ideal ultra-wide M mount lens for travel.

 Good